A supersized 'Firefly Lane' season 2 is on its way, and the trailer has *finally* dropped

 Though we still have plenty of unanswered questions after that explosive Firefly Lane ending last season, there's one thing we can guarantee: it's all about to get very emotional, and we're hoping our two partners in crime can find their way back to one another.

-"I love their authentic, flawed relationship that it’s not this glossy, everything is perfect," Sarah Chalke (Kate) revealed to Variety (opens in new tab) about Kate and Tully.
+"I love their authentic, flawed relationship that it’s not this glossy, everything is perfect," actress Sarah Chalke, who portrays Kate, revealed to Variety about the fictional best friends.
 "You see them really go at it and overcome huge things, but then there’s this one thing that they can’t."

 We're not so sure our hearts can take it!